buddypress/buddypress/.github/pull_request_template.md

 <!-- Insert a description of your changes here -->

-Trac ticket: <!-- insert a link to the WordPress Trac ticket here -->
+Trac ticket: <!-- insert a link to the BuddyPress Trac ticket here -->

 ---
 **This Pull Request is for code review only.
 Please keep all other discussion in the BuddyPress Trac ticket.
 Do not merge this Pull Request.
 See [GitHub Pull Requests for Code Review](https://make.wordpress.org/core/handbook/contribute/git/github-pull-requests-for-code-review/) in the WordPress Core Handbook for more details.**